 What's actually different between JPEG and PNG?

 Both are image file formats, but they were designed around opposite priorities — one optimizes for small files, the other for exact pixel preservation.
+The difference comes down to how each format decides what to keep and what to throw away.

 Why the right choice matters

 - Storage and bandwidth costs.
 At scale — a CMS, an app, a CDN — using the wrong format across thousands of images multiplies storage and transfer costs for no visual benefit.
+A store with 5,000 product photos at 3 MB (PNG) instead of 400 KB (JPEG) is carrying roughly 13 GB of unnecessary weight.

 Step-by-step: how to choose the right format